mui/toolpad/CONTRIBUTING.md

 If your application has dependencies other than `@toolpad/studio`, you have to temporarily add it to the workspace:

 1. update `pnpm-workspace.yaml` (in the workspace root, not in your app), add your app folder to `workspaces.packages`.
-For example `examples/qr-generator` which has a dependency on `qrcode` this would be:
+   For example; `examples/qr-generator` which has a dependency on `qrcode` this would be:

    ```yaml
    packages: